Southern Airways Express Airline Direct Program

 Completing this form ensures that you meet all of the basic requirements to begin your training at Epic and will lead you to speak with a recruiter about the program.
 After further discussion, we can confirm that you understand the requirements and are eligible to apply for the Airline Direct Program.

 This process may involve meeting with a school official to discuss your eligibility to apply, update you on any changes to the program, and review the next steps to apply more in-depth.
-This process may also include reviewing your resume, going over interview tips, and more!
 We encourage you to start your Multi-Engine Commercial Add-on course as soon as practical.

 You will complete a full application that will be submitted to Southern Airways Express for review.
 A recruiting official from Southern Airways Express will contact you to schedule your interview.
-Once your interview is complete, Southern Airways Express will be in touch with the school regarding approval into the program.
-If approved, you will be permitted into the next available Crew Resource Management course at Epic.
+Once your interview is complete, Southern Airways Express will communicate acceptance into the program.
+If approved, students will be expected to complete any remaining courses, including a CRM simulator course, and time build to 350 total time.

-- Complete the CRM Course, and receive your start date with Southern Airways Express!
+Complete your remaining courses while building your flight time, and receive your start date with Southern Airways Express!

 Once you have met all requirements, you will be given your official class with Southern and will begin your transition to your new career.
 Congratulations!